Call for papers

 We will be accepting submissions online via Softconf.
 The submission deadline is April 14, 2017.

 EMNLP 2017 long paper submissions must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
 Each submission will be reviewed by at least three program committee members.
-Each long paper submission consists of a paper of up to eight (8) pages of content, plus two pages for references; final versions of long papers will be given one additional page (up to nine pages with unlimited pages for references) so that reviewers’ comments can be taken into account.
+Each long paper submission consists of a paper of up to eight (8) pages of content, plus unlimited pages for references; final versions of long papers will be given one additional page (up to nine pages with unlimited pages for references) so that reviewers’ comments can be taken into account.

 EMNLP 2017 also solicits short papers.
 Short paper submissions must describe original and unpublished work.
 While a short paper is not a shortened long paper, the characteristics of short papers include: a small, focused contribution; work in progress; a negative result; an opinion piece; an interesting application nugget.
-Each short paper submission consists of up to four (4) pages of content, plus 2 pages for references; final versions of short papers will be given one additional page (up to five pages in the proceedings and unlimited pages for references) so that reviewers’ comments can be taken into account.
+Each short paper submission consists of up to four (4) pages of content, plus unlimited pages for references; final versions of short papers will be given one additional page (up to five pages in the proceedings and unlimited pages for references) so that reviewers’ comments can be taken into account.
 Each short paper submission will be reviewed by at least three program committee members.

 Blind review instructions